Skip to content

 Circular economy - reuse/repurpose

 Often products are designed for convenience without considering the waste they produce.
-In a circular economy, products are designed so they can be reused and repurposed as new products.

 A linear economy is when manufacturers take a raw material, for example, oil, make something with it, (sandwich baggies), consumers use the product (in lunches) and dispose of it (throw it in the garbage).